A-H-Nguyen/.dotfiles/README.md

 ## Future Work/To Do

 ### VERY IMPORTANT MISSING THING
-I don't have sick screenshots of my setup because I'm in the middle of ricing :(
+I don't have sick screenshots of my setup because my ricing is still WIP :(

 ### More Configs
 Speaking of ricing, Hyprland dotfiles are incoming!